omgnetwork/omgnetwork.github.io/docs/watcher/manage-vps.md

 sudo nano /etc/ssh/sshd_config
 ```

-Scroll to `# What ports, IPs and protocols we listen for` section and change the port number from `22` to any number higher than 100 or ideally 1000.
+Scroll to the `# What ports, IPs and protocols we listen for` section and change the port number from `22` to any number higher than 100 or ideally 1000.
 Save the changes, restart the SSH, and logout from the server.
-If you try to access your server with default connections, you'll receive `Connection refused` error.
+If you try to access your server with default connections, you'll receive a `Connection refused` error.
 You'll need to specify a port number each time you login into the server as follows:

 ```
 ssh $USER@$REMOTE_SERVER -p $PORT